 Episode #7: A Safe Home for Tigard Youth

 Amy Brownell, Second Home, Katrin Dougherty, SupaFresh Youth Farm, and Morgan Bengel, HomePlate Youth Services share what their organizations are doing to help, and how they need the support of the community.

-Learn more about OHDC at www.ohdc.org.
+Learn more at www.homeplateyouth.org